usnistgov/OSCAL/docs/content/tutorials/catalog/_index.md

 Breaking this down line-by-line you will notice the following:

-- Line 2: The `metadata` [property](/documentation/schema/catalog/json-schema/#oscal-catalog-json_metadata), who's value is a metadata object which contains the document's metadata.
+- Line 2: The [`metadata`](/documentation/schema/catalog/json-schema/#oscal-catalog-json_metadata) property, who's value is an objec which contains properties representing the document's metadata.
-- Line 3: The document's title `Sample Security Catalog` is provided using `title` property.
-The document's title is a mandatory field for an OSCAL Catalog.
+- Line 3: The document's title (i.e., `Sample Security Catalog`) is provided using `title` property.
+The document's title is a mandatory field for an OSCAL catalog.
-- Line 4: The date when the document was published `2020-02-02T11:01:04.736-04:00` is provided using the `published` property.
+- Line 4: The date when the document was published (i.e., `2020-02-02T11:01:04.736-04:00`) is provided using the `published` property.
 This date is provided using the [RFC 3339](https://tools.ietf.org/html/rfc3339#section-5.6) format with a required timezone.
 The published date is not a mandatory field for an OSCAL Catalog.
-- Line 5: The date when the document was last modified `2020-10-02T11:01:04.736-04:00` is provided using the `last-modified` property.
+- Line 5: The date when the document was last modified (i.e., `2020-10-02T11:01:04.736-04:00`) is provided using the `last-modified` property.
 This date is provided using the [RFC 3339](https://tools.ietf.org/html/rfc3339#section-5.6) format with a required timezone.
 The last modified date is a mandatory field for an OSCAL Catalog.
-- Line 6: The version of the document `1.0` is provided using the `version` property.
+- Line 6: The version of the document (i.e., `1.0`) is provided using the `version` property.
 This can be a numeric version, commit hash, or any other suitable version identifier.
 The document version is a mandatory field for an OSCAL Catalog.
 - Line 7: Finally, the OSCAL version is provided using the `oscal-version` property, which represents the revision of the OSCAL Catalog model for which the catalog was created under.
 The current OSCAL version is `1.0.0-milestone3`.
 {{% /tab %}}
 {{% tab %}}